Become a College Counselor – Education & Licensure Guide

 How Much Do College Counselors Make?

-According to the Bureau of Labor Statistics, the occupational outlook for school and career counselors is growing at 8 percent nationally (2019-2029), which is much faster than other occupations.
+According to the Bureau of Labor Statistics, the occupational outlook for school and career counselors is growing at 8 percent nationally (2019-2029), which is much faster than the national average for all occupations at 4 percent.
+(BLS 2020).

 College Counselor Professional Associations & Resources